 About the collection

-The economic documentation at the Swiss Economic Archives (SWA, part of the University Library Basel), is a significant source material for the Swiss economy and economic policy.
+The economic documentation at the Swiss Economic Archives (SWA, part of the University Library Basel), is a significant source corpus for the Swiss economy and economic policy.
 The sources date from the 19th century to the present day.
-They stand on the intersection of archive and library and cover three areas: the documentation of businesses and organisations, the personal documentation of key economic and political players, as well as thematic documentation on various matters.
+They stand on the intersection of archive and library and cover three areas: businesses and organisations; persons related to economy and politics; thematic documentation on various matters.
 The document collections include newspaper cuttings, grey literature, anniversary publications, annual reports, biographic materials, or statistics - in printed or digital form.

 All economic sectors, the economic policy as well as social issues are covered.
-The collection is of interest in terms of economic-, social- and culture-historical questions.
-Current economic information is relevant for economists.
-Academic researchers as well as journalists and business practitioners will benefit equally from the collection.
+The collection is of interest for economic, business, social and cultural history.
+Economists, researchers as well as journalists and business practitioners will benefit equally from the collection.
 The collection ist complemented by the economic archives.

 Search portal for newspaper cuttings